 In addition, the study is written from a Christian perspective with numerous references to Scripture and Christian teaching.
 It challenges us to consider the comparative wealth we enjoy, to become less driven by consumerism, and to become more involved as part of the solution.

-I expect that Africa: Land of Hope will work well for many homeschoolers both because it's simple to use and it's a short enough study to easily fit into the curriculum while leaving time for broader study of world history and cultures.
+I expect that Africa: Land of Hope will work well for many homeschoolers both because it's simple to use and it's a short enough study to easily fit into the curriculum while leaving time for a broader study of world history and cultures.